/ When is the Visian ICL is the treatment of choice?

 Some patients may not be ideal candidates for LASIK or Epi-LASIK.
 For patients with extreme nearsightedness, very thin corneas, or asymmetrically-shaped corneas, the Visian ICL may be the preferred method of vision correction.
 I wrote this brief article to explain about my experience with the Visian ICL since it was approved by the FDA in 2005.

 The Visian ICL (Implantable Collamer Lens) is a lens implant, which is capable of correcting extremely large amounts of nearsightedness (ranging from –3.0 D to –20.0 D).
-This is well beyond the range of LASIK (ranging from -1.0 D to -12.0 D).
+This is well beyond the treatment range of LASIK (up to -12.0 D).
 The soft, flexible nature of the Visian ICL allows it to be inserted behind the cornea through a self-sealing micro-incision.
 This procedure can be thought of as similar to placing a contact lens inside the eye, to stay there indefinitely or removed if necessary, so it is sometimes referred to as an “insertable contact lens”.
 The lens is made of a very biocompatible material, called Collamer, that doesn’t cause a reaction inside the eye.
 It also filters ultraviolet light.

 The U.S. FDA approved the Visian ICL for patients between the ages of 21-45 in 2005 after reviewing the long term data, but it has been available worldwide since 1995.
 In the FDA clinical studies, 526 eyes underwent the lens implant procedure, averaging -10 D of preoperative nearsightedness.
 Three years after the procedure, nearly 95% of patients had “20/40 vision or better” without glasses (4).
 These are remarkably good results considering the extremely high level of nearsightedness that was treated.